Clinical Ethics Consultations

 Who can make a request?

-Hospital and clinic patients at UNC Healthcare, their family members, and any member of the health care team can request an ethics consult.
+Any member of the health care team caring for a patient may request a consultation.
+Current hospital and clinic patients at UNC Healthcare or their family members may also request a consultation.
 There is no charge.
 The UNC Healthcare System now includes seven affiliated hospitals and their clinics outside of Chapel Hill.
 If the patient is located elsewhere in the UNC Healthcare System, click here to see who you should contact for assistance.

 When should someone make a request?